Pros and Cons of a Cybersecurity Career

 Let’s explore the benefits this career offers in more detail.

-The US Bureau of Labor Statistics (BLS) predicts information security roles will see 32 percent growth in the decade between 2022 and 2032, a rate substantially faster than that across all jobs [9].
+The US Bureau of Labor Statistics (BLS) predicts that information security roles will grow by 29 percent over the decade between 2024 and 2034, a rate substantially faster than that for all jobs [12].
 At the same time, the United States faces a shortage of people to fill cybersecurity job vacancies, adding to the demand.
 Technology continues to change rapidly, but more people need to cultivate the required skill set to meet that demand.
+Additionally, the explosive growth in cyber threats has given way to remarkable growth in the cybersecurity industry, which should be worth more than $265 billion by 2030 [1].

 2. Robust compensation packages

 Cybercrime costs organizations a great deal.
-Cybersecurity Ventures predicted at the end of last year that cybercrime would cost the world $8 trillion in damages in 2023, a figure that many experts anticipate will only continue growing [10].
+Cybersecurity Ventures predicts that cybercrime will cost the world $12 trillion in damages in 2031, a figure that many experts anticipate will only continue growing [13].
 Cybersecurity professionals bring the skills needed to combat these losses.
 So, you can typically expect compensation that reflects your expertise.
-Often, cybersecurity professionals make more than others in tech roles.
+Often, cybersecurity professionals are among the top earners in tech roles.

 3. Variety of available career paths